 Ultimately it comes down to goals this season - or the lack of them in Bendtner's case.
 It is now over a year since he scored last international goal and he has managed only four in 24 appearances for club and country in 2015/16.

-Indeed, Bendtner made more headlines with his antics off the pitch than he did for his performances on it after joining Wolfsburg in the summer of 2014, and his relationship with manager Dieter Hecking was rocky to say the least.
+Indeed, Bendtner has made more headlines with his antics off the pitch than he has for his performances on it since joining Wolfsburg in the summer of 2014, and his relationship with manager Dieter Hecking has been rocky to say the least.

 "I hope he realises that this does him good," Hecking told Sport1.de.
 "He can really do with this to get better."

-However, by the time Wolfsburg travelled to take on Manchester United in the Champions League in September, frosty relations seemed to have thawed.
+However, by the time Wolfsburg travelled to take on Manchester United in the Champions League in September, frosty relations seem to have thawed.

 "He has reacted very well.
 I have seen that in training," Hecking said.
 "He did have problems before but in his time at Wolfsburg he has come on a lot.